 The D5a module contains 16 18-bit DACs (Digital to Analog Converters), initially created for setting gate-voltages on samples.
 In contrast to most commercial units, there are no processor or clock circuits present in this module.
 This to prevent interference.
 The only time any digital signals are present is when the DAC values are being changed.
-Afterwards the module is static again.
+Afterwards the module goes back to being static.
 The DAC values are set via the controller module.
-As this module is generally used for gate voltage control, the use of an isolated controller module (C1b/C2) is recommended.
+As this module is generally used for gate voltage control, the use of an isolated controller module (C1b/C2 combination) is recommended.

 The output voltage range can be set via software.
 These ranges are: ±4V, ±2V, +4V, ±8V and +8V.
 Use of the ‘high’ voltage mode (±8V and ) requires an additional power supply.
 Whatever the voltage range setting, the DAC resolution is always 18-bit.
 This allows the user to choose the optimal range, without sacrificing resolution.

 Above is a block diagram of the inner workings of the module.
 There are 16 DACs that have a shared internal reference, selected for low temperature drift and low noise.
 In between the DACs and the reference is the circuit responsible for the emergency switch: ramping the voltage up and down slowly.
 This can be used in a power outage where the computer is down but the output voltages need to be ramped down slowly.
 It ramps all the DACs up or down in 5 to 10 seconds.
 When the switch gets turned back on, the DACs will return smoothly to the previously set value.
 The emergency switch has a mechanical (pull lever before operating) lock to prevent accidental switching.
 Rampdown time measurement: